ringcentral/ringcentral-api-docs/docs/notifications/push-notifications/quick-start.md

     ```php
     $ curl -sS https://getcomposer.org/installer | php
-    $ php composer.phar require ringcentral/ringcentral-php
+    $ php composer.phar require ringcentral/ringcentral-php vlucas/phpdotenv
     ```

+    ### Download and edit a `.env` file

+	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..

-    ### Create and Edit pubnub-notification.php
+    ### Create and edit pubnub-notification.php

-    Create a file called <tt>pubnub-notification.php</tt>.
-Be sure to edit the variables in ALL CAPS with your app and user credentials.
+    Create a file called <tt>pubnub-notification.php</tt> using the contents below.

     ```php
     {!> code-samples/pubnub/quick-start.php !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
-Now run your script and send an SMS message to the phone number specified in the <RINGCENTRAL_USERNAME>.
+Now run your script.

     ```bask
     $ php pubnub-notification.php